makersacademy/bowling-challenge/README.md

 ## Methodology
 I am using the rolls as an array; the number of knocked pins as a value for each roll.
 I have calculated the score for a frame using the roll (array) index.
 I have tried to make the code quite readable.
-You'd need a Frame.js if there were an UI and you want to display the individual scores of each roll.
+You'd need a Frame.js if there were an UI where you'd display the individual scores of each roll.

 ## Further improvements
 DRY the code further
 An UserInterface
+Further tests for edge cases

 ## The Task